telerik/kendo-ui-core/docs/aspnet-mvc/helpers/gantt/overview.md

 The Gantt HtmlHelper extension is a server-side wrapper for the [Kendo UI Gantt](/api/web/gantt) widget.
 It allows you to configure the Kendo UI gantt from server-side code, helps with data binding and editing.

-## Getting started
+## Getting Started

-Here is how to bind a Kendo Gantt to tasks and dependencies on the server:
+Here is how to bind a Kendo UI Gantt to tasks and dependencies on the server:

 1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.